NORWAY

 Lack of de minimis threshold

-The State of Palestine does not implement any de minimis threshold, which is the minimum value of goods below which customs do not charge duties.
+Nigeria does not implement any de minimis threshold, which is the minimum value of goods below which customs do not charge duties.
+However, it is reported that there is an informal threshold of USD 250.

 Coverage Horizontal